 Take Me Out to the Ballgame

-2015 marks the 28th year the Jayhawks will play their home games at Hoglund Ballpark.
-The ballpark has undergone many facility upgrades and improvements through the 28 years, most recently in the fall of 2014.
+2020 marked the 33rd year the Jayhawks will play their home games at Hoglund Ballpark.
+The ballpark has undergone many facility upgrades and improvements through the 33 years, most recently in the fall of 2014.
 The updates continue to hold the facility to the high standards as one of the best in the Midwest.

 The facility is named after Forrest Hoglund, who played baseball for the Jayhawks from 1954-56.
 It includes a baseball field that meets NCAA specifications with the outfield wall 330 feet from home plate down the foul lines and 400 feet in centerfield.
 The ballpark also consists of a 2,500 capacity seating area for spectators, a baseball clubhouse and an indoor practice facility.